 (3) Resolution 3 (EC-75) – UN Global Early Warning / Adaptation initiative, including the reference to ‘Coordinated communication for anticipatory action’,

-Noting the coordination of enhanced support to the principle UN Humanitarian Coordination Forum [SEC], the Inter-Agency Standing Committee (IASC), other UN Organizations and Humanitarian Agencies provided by WMO since the start of the WCM development work in February 2020,
+Noting the coordination of enhanced support to the principle UN Humanitarian Coordination Forum], the Inter-Agency Standing Committee (IASC), other UN Organizations and Humanitarian Agencies provided by WMO since the start of the WCM development work in February 2020,

 Further noting the further development of the WCM Concept, in particular through the development of the initial Information and Scoping Paper and through prototype service development and support to UN and Humanitarian Agencies,

-Recognizing that the United Nations General Assembly Resolution 46/182, which stipulates Guiding Principles that include: [Japan]
+Recognizing that the United Nations General Assembly Resolution 46/182, which stipulates Guiding Principles that include:

-(1) Humanitarian assistance is of cardinal importance for the victims of natural disasters and other emergencies, [Japan]
+(1) Humanitarian assistance is of cardinal importance for the victims of natural disasters and other emergencies,

-(2) Humanitarian assistance must be provided in accordance with the principles of humanity, neutrality and impartiality, [Japan]
+(2) Humanitarian assistance must be provided in accordance with the principles of humanity, neutrality and impartiality,

 (3) The sovereignty, territorial integrity and national unity of States must be fully respected in accordance with the Charter of the United Nations.
-In this context, humanitarian assistance should be provided with the consent of the affected country and in principle on the basis of an appeal by the affected country, [Japan]
+In this context, humanitarian assistance should be provided with the consent of the affected country and in principle on the basis of an appeal by the affected country,

 (4) Each State has the responsibility first and foremost to take care of the victims of natural disasters and other emergencies occurring on its territory.
-Hence, the affected State has the primary role in the initiation, organization, coordination, and implementation of humanitarian assistance within its territory, [Japan]
+Hence, the affected State has the primary role in the initiation, organization, coordination, and implementation of humanitarian assistance within its territory,

-Recognizing further that WCM is to be developed and operated based on the said Guiding Principles of the United Nations General Assembly Resolution 46/182, and the WCM’s principles agreed at Cg-18 which include: [Japan]
+Recognizing further that WCM is to be developed and operated based on the said Guiding Principles of the United Nations General Assembly Resolution 46/182, and the WCM’s principles agreed at Cg-18 which include:

-(1) The WCM contributors’ responsibilities will be based on their agreed voluntary commitment (mainly remote, specialized/tailored services), capacities, and regional and key specialization, [Japan]
+(1) The WCM contributors’ responsibilities will be based on their agreed voluntary commitment (mainly remote, specialized/tailored services), capacities, and regional and key specialization,

-(2) NMHSs are responsible to support the UN and other humanitarian agencies’ country teams, and if a NMHS requires support it would request it from the WCM, [Japan]
+(2) NMHSs are responsible to support the UN and other humanitarian agencies’ country teams, and if a NMHS requires support it would request it from the WCM,

-(3) Activities, information and advisory services provided to the users are properly recorded, evaluated and disclosed to the Members to ensure accountability of activities under WCM, [Japan]
+(3) Activities, information and advisory services provided to the users are properly recorded, evaluated and disclosed to the Members to ensure accountability of activities under WCM,

 Emphasizing the fundamental role of National Meteorological and Hydrological Services (NMHSs) as the official and authoritative providers of early warnings for hydrometeorological hazards and the unique coordination role played by WMO in this regard and also for related environmental hazards in the context of the UN system,